 In 2019, the band released a pair of singles “Eggshell” and “Frame” which caught the praise and admiration of many.
 Posting impressive streaming numbers and getting placed on popular Spotify playlists including “All New Indie” and “Fresh Finds,” the singles were also featured on multiple music editorials including The Line of Best Fit and All Things Go.

-Filling out the rest of the band is Rosie Tucker on bass, Evan Rasch on guitar, Dan Rasch on keys, and Ben McPeek & Jordan Leicht on saxophones.
+Filling out the rest of the band is Olivia Gerber on bass, Evan Rasch on guitar, Dan Rasch on synths, and Ben McPeek & Jordan Leicht on saxophones.

-Their next EP, Fan On which was recorded and mixed in their garage and mastered by Warren Hildebrand (Alex G, Foxes in Fiction), is due out on June 7th.
+Their latest EP, Fan On which was recorded and mixed in their garage and mastered by Warren Hildebrand (Alex G, Foxes in Fiction), came out on June 7th.